publicocean0/pizzeria/README.md

-# Pizza restaurants using Hedera payment technology
+# Pizza builder (for restaurants) using Hedera payment technology

 A pizza ordering web application.